The Wizard of Oz (1982 film): Relation to the novel

 The film is known for staying particularly close to the novel, its primary elimination being the journey to Glinda, which is only now slightly less of a deus ex machina than in the MGM version.
 Also borrowed from that version are the red "magic shoes" rather than the silver shoes of Baum's text.
 Some familiarity with the later books is clear, as the houses are the same two-chimneyed domes found in the artwork of John R. Neill, who never illustrated the first Oz book.
-Glinda's appeareance is also borrowed from Neill's illustrations of Princess Ozma.
+Glinda's appearance is also borrowed from Neill's illustrations of Princess Ozma.
 It is one of the rare films to depict the various forms the Wizard appears to each of the travelers, such as the Beautiful-Winged Lady (shown to be a puppet rather than the Wizard in a costume, as in the book), the Terrible Beast (looking like an ordinary rhinoceros) and the Ball of Fire.

 Music

 The music was written by future Studio Ghibli's composer Jō Hisaishi along with Yuichiro Oda and performed by Columbia Orchestra.
 The Lyrics were written by Keisuke Yamakawa.
-The single containing the songs was released in April 1981 (Catalog# CK-584), over a year prior the movie release; thus, it is possible that it was decided only later to use it as a soundtrack.
+The single containing the songs was released in April 1981 (Catalog# CK-584).